 Orchestra Instrumentation

-The Requiem is scored for 2 clarinets (or basset horns), 2 bassoons, 2 trumpets in D, 3 trombones (alto, tenor, and bass), timpani (2 drums), first and second violins, violas, cellos, double basses, and organ.
-Instrumentalists who play instruments that are not included in Mozart’s orchestra are also invited; they will have to choose a part appropriate to their instrument and adapt (transpose, etc.) it so it will work in the performance.
+The Requiem is scored for two clarinets (or basset horns), two bassoons, two trumpets in D, three trombones (alto, tenor, and bass), timpani (2 drums), first and second violins, violas, cellos, double basses, and organ.
+Instrumentalists who play instruments that are not included in Mozart’s orchestra are also invited; they will have to choose a part appropriate to their device and adapt (transpose, etc.) it to work in the performance.

 To find the instrumental parts for this performance of Mozart’s Requiem, go to imslp.org with this link: http://imslp.org/wiki/Requiem_in_D_minor%2C_K.626_(Mozart%2C_Wolfgang_Amadeus)